LDankert/ANNs-Tensorflow/README.md

 ## Homework 02
 To run the python modules just execute `python main.py` inside the folder in a terminal and enjoy the graphs.

+## Homework 03
+We did this assignment in a jupyter-notebook in google colab.
+You can easy acces it with google colab, enjoy.